Here are the key questions to ask, with guidance to follow:

 MMR is still undoubtedly the most controversial vaccine.
 Dr Andrew Wakefield’s 1998 research study, published in The Lancet, reported bowel symptoms in a selected sample of 12 vaccinated children diagnosed with autism spectrum disorders and other disabilities, and alleged a possible connection with the MMR vaccination.
 Dr Wakefield’s conduct has been the subject of an ongoing hearing at the General Medical Council, with experts trying to discredit him and his findings.
 While some more recent studies claim to prove that no such link exists, others support Wakefield’s hypothesis (see www.vaproject.org/thrower/mmr-briefing-20070430.htm).
 For example, in one survey of 825 parents whose children had symptoms that would classify them as autistic, 55 reported clear signs of regression following the MMR vaccine.
 VIEW: In my view, the jury’s still out on this one.
 Until we can prove the MMR combination vaccine is safe, I think there is a strong argument for immunising separately, especially because (as explained below) the mumps and rubella components are given at a questionably young age.
 If you can’t afford to go privately, then aim to give your child the MMR when the measles component is at its most effective – ie around 15 months – and at a time when they don’t appear to be immuno-compromised (ie suffering with any infection or allergy).

 Rubella is a mild disease.
 The one exception is when pregnant women become infected (especially in the first 8-10 weeks of pregnancy).
 So while it is highly recommended to have this vaccination for women to prevent congenital deformities in their babies, it is debatable whether this vaccine should be given at around 13 months and again at three years, rather than around 12 years of age (which was the case in the initial vaccine programme in the 1970s).
 Follow-up studies in Finland, where a two-stage MMR programme is in operation, have found that approximately one third of girls immunised as young children and now aged around 17 have low levels of rubella antibodies, with the possibility of rubella infections re-emerging during pregnancy.
-VIEW: As this vaccine is available separately, it would be preferable for teenage girls, rather than babies, to be vaccinated after an antibody test to ensure they are not already immune.
+VIEW: As this vaccine is available separately, it would be preferable for teenage girls, rather than babies, to be vaccinated after an An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… test to ensure they are not already immune.

 Mumps is also a mild disease in young children, and prior to the vaccine in 1988, many children were infected without developing any symptoms.
 Although being the most common cause of viral meningitis, it is also one of the most harmless forms, unlike bacterial meningitis which can be severe.
 In contrast, however, in adolescents and adults (especially boys and men) mumps is more serious.
 This is particularly important, as there have been a number of recent mumps outbreaks in teenagers and young adults who have received two doses of mumps-containing vaccines.14 There is also some evidence that this vaccine may be more effective on its own.
 VIEW: As this vaccine is available separately, it would be preferable for pre-pubescent boys to be vaccinated after an antibody test to ensure they are not already immune.
 For girls, it isn’t considered necessary.